 Battery life applies mostly to the client-side.
 And yes, Wi-Fi 6 clients will generally get better battery life.
 That’s partly thanks to the higher speed — a client will take much less time, compared to older Wi-Fi standards, to deliver the same amount of data, hence uses less energy.

 However, what significantly helps cut down the use of energy is Wi-Fi 6’s new feature called target wake time (TWT).
 TWT automatically puts the Wi-Fi adapter into sleep mode when it’s idle, no matter how brief, and wake it back up when need be.

 This method is similar to making a car automatically shut down its engine at a traffic stop and instantly start up when you hit the gas.

 However, if you get a Wi-Fi 6 mesh system, it’s a different story.
-In this case, the speed of Wi-Fi 6 is so fast that you can place the hardware units significantly farther away from one another (than those of Wi-Fi 5) and still get excellent net Wi-Fi speed.
+In this case, thanks to faster speeds, you can place the hardware units significantly farther away from one another (than those of Wi-Fi 5) and still get excellent net Wi-Fi speed.

-In other words, Wi-Fi 6’s fast ceiling speed compensates for the signal loss and overheads in the back-haul link, the wireless connection between hardware units.
+In other words, Wi-Fi 6’s fast ceiling speed compensates for the signal loss and overheads in the wireless connection between hardware units.
 As a result, you’ll still get fast connection speed at the far end.

-So yes, Wi-Fi 6 works well for mesh Wi-Fi systems, much more so than does Wi-Fi 5.
+So yes, Wi-Fi 6 works well for mesh Wi-Fi systems, in a wireless setup, much more so than does Wi-Fi 5.

-How about existing Wi-Fi clients, do they work with Wi-Fi 6?
+Do existing Wi-Fi clients work with Wi-Fi 6?

 Yes, Wi-Fi 6 is backward compatible and will, in theory, support all existing Wi-Fi clients.